 This has to be one of the many small issues that deter companies from adopting the newest Windows client.
 The first block is the Windows 2003 Administration Tools needed by the ESM.
 Some people have successfully got the Windows 2003 Administrator Tools installed on Windows Vista by manually registering the .dll files with regsrv32.
 Indeed much of the functionality provided by the tools is then available on Vista.
 Microsoft has compiled the list of .dlls, a script to register them, and a list of new issues created by this option at their KB 930056:

 Well, along comes Exchange Server 2007.
 The MMC console is replaced by an application specific to Exchange 2007.
 We have returned to a non-extensible format as we had for Exchange 5.x.
 The Exchange 2007 Management Console (EMC) can be installed separately from the various server roles it controls.
 Exchange 2007, however, adds a very critical requirement - it is a 64-bit application.
 With the RTM version of Exchange 2007, installing the EMC on Windows Vista clients is not supported.
 However, Exchange 2007 Service Pack 1 brings some relief to those who prefer to administer their servers using installed tools on their Vista workstation.
 The Exchange 2007 sp1 Custom Installation lets you select just the Management Console for installation on Windows Vista where the appropriate prerequisites have been met, such as Windows Powershell 1.0 (MS KB 928439 as shown below), MMC 3.0 and the .Net Framework 2.0.
 The EMC includes the Exchange Management Shell (EMS) and the compiled Help files.
 Installing from the same media as your production Exchange 2007 Server means you are working with a 64-bit application that needs a 64-bit operating system.
-If you are running Windows Vista with the 32-bit client, then you need to download the appropriate 32-bit binaries available on the Microsoft download site:

 The actual installation of the Exchange 2007 Management tools is not that difficult for either the 32-bit or 64-bit versions as outlined in KB 555841 and Microsoft Technet as referenced: